A subsemigroup of the rook monoid: Graphical Interpretations

 A rook $n$-diagram represents an element of $M_n$ iff its lines (edges) are parallel, equispaced, and uninterrupted, as in Figure~\ref{fig:mn}.
 Note that the said requirements guarantee non-intersecting lines, so that $M_n\sub \mathcal{POI}_n$.

 Multiplication of two elements in $M_n$ is done graphically in the usual manner, as illustrated in Figure~\ref{fig:multiplication}.

-It is evident that many of our previous results (in Sections~\ref{section:finite}--\ref{section:submonoids}) can be depicted and explained graphically, and that graphical methods can help one discover further properties of $M_n$ and its subsemigroups.
+It is evident that many of our previous results can be depicted and explained graphically, and that graphical methods can help one discover further properties of $M_n$ and its subsemigroups.
 We thus proceed to give some indicative graphical interpretations (there are many more).
-In the discussion that follow, we conveniently refer to the parameter $d$ as the (positive, negative, or zero) \textsl{inclination} of the rook $n$-diagram representing $\langle d,k,m\rangle$.
+In the discussions that follow, we conveniently refer to the parameter $d$ as the (positive, negative, or zero) \textsl{inclination} of the rook $n$-diagram representing $\langle d,k,m\rangle$.

 \begin{itemize} \item It is apparent (e.g. from Figure~\ref{fig:mn}) that $\one$ is the only element of $M_n$ that has $n$ lines.
 This fact and the graphical interpretation of multiplication make it easy to understand why the ``if'' part of Proposition~\ref{prop:not-a-group} ($xy=\one\implies x=y=\one$) is true: The number of lines in the product of two elements is at most the minimum number of the two elements' lines.
 Thus if $xy=\one$, then both $x$ and $y$ must have $n$ lines, so that $x=y=\one$.